-Whether you’re volunteering or not, make sure to take advantage of your time there by attending cultural events such as music recitals, as well as, jazz and polish festivals.
-These happen frequently in the metropolitan cities such as Krakow and Warsaw.
+Whether you’re volunteering or not, make sure to take advantage of your time there by attending cultural events such as music recitals, as well as, jazz and Polish festivals.
+These happen frequently in metropolitan cities such as Krakow and Warsaw.

 And the northern European country definitely matches up with other popular European destinations.
 Traveler Sarah August says she was captivated by the beauty of the country:

 “Sitting on a terrace looking out at the square in Warsaw I felt I was in a painting.”

 “Poland is very picturesque,” she says, “from the vast green countryside to the magnificent architecture in the cities of Krakow and Warsaw, it is truly a beautiful place to travel and explore.”